 If you are involved in a Title IX investigation, whether as a complainant, a respondent, or a witness, a Title IX investigator will request a meeting.
 At this initial meeting, the investigator will explain detailed information regarding your rights and options in the investigation process.
 Participation in this meeting, or any step in the process, is optional.

 Some additional rights and options in the Title IX investigation include, but are not limited to the following:

 - Any reasonable accommodations needed to participate if you are a person with a disability.

 - You are encouraged to bring an advocate with you that can support you throughout any step in the process.
 If you are unfamiliar with someone who can serve in this role, the investigator will be able to provide options.

 - You have the option to not answer questions or provide information to the investigator.
-It is important to note that the Title IX and Deputy Title IX Coordinators can only offer an effective response to your situation if they have the necessary information to investigate the matter.
+It is important to note that the Title IX Coordinator can only offer an effective response to your situation if they have the necessary information to investigate the matter.

 - You will be provided with a prompt, adequate, reliable, and impartial Title IX investigation.

 - Throughout the investigation, you will be provided with updates regarding the progress made in meeting with all parties.
 It is possible that the investigator may meet with you and others several times during the course of the investigation.